Skip to main content

 2. Run the following command:

-Set-OrganizationConfig -EWSEnabled $true -EWSAllowList @{Add="ExchangeServicesClient/*"} -EwsApplicationAccessPolicy EnforceAllowList
+Set-OrganizationConfig -EWSEnabled $true -EWSAllowList @{Add="ExchangeServicesClient/*", "*Sharegate*","kiota-dotnet/*"} -EwsApplicationAccessPolicy EnforceAllowList

 3. To confirm the change was applied successfully, run: